stonepros/stone/doc/releases/cuttlefish.rst

-This release resolves a possible data corruption on power-cycle when using XFS, a few outstanding problems with monitor sync, several problems with ceph-disk and ceph-deploy operation, and a problem with OSD memory usage during scrub.
+This release resolves a possible data corruption on power-cycle when using XFS, a few outstanding problems with monitor sync, several problems with stone-disk and stone-deploy operation, and a problem with OSD memory usage during scrub.

 Upgrading